LoctusBin/Collection-of-Profiles/Combat-Profiles/README.md

 # Combat Profiles

-As for now there is a few profiles up, more will come with the time.
+As for now there is a few combat profiles up, more will come with the time.
-Each of the classes will have their own readme to tell how to set up and how most of the profile work.
+I will update and fix anny issue there is, and if someone wats help with making a profile just tell me.

-## How to add Combat profile to bot
+## How to add Combat profile to bot:
 To add one of my combat profiles to your VanillaBot you need to download all my profiles.
 Download All Profiles: [link](https://github.com/LoctusBin/Collection-of-Profiles/archive/master.zip)

 After that you copy your selected profile (the .cpr file) to "/combat" folder in your bot folder. after that load it like a normal combat profile :)

+And remember to read if there is some custom macro that needs to be made to get the profile up and going.